Teen Traveler and I took a few days of her February school break to do some college campus tours in Boston.

 Planning Your College Campus Visits

-1. Teen Traveler is only a high school sophomore and we might wind up repeating some of these tours in junior or senior year when she has a firm list of places she plans to apply to.
+1. Teen Traveler was only a high school sophomore when we did our first tours.
+We might wind up repeating some in junior or senior year if they wind up at the top of her application list.

-But visiting a half dozen colleges in nearby cities—big and small, urban and suburban, liberal arts and engineering schools— has shown her how different colleges and campuses can be, what different colleges have to offer in terms of extra-curriculars, claases, study abroad programs and the variety of dorm options.
-She’s also learning what appeals to her, what to look for and what questions to ask as we visit other schools.
+Visting at that early dat date was worthwhile though.
+By visiting a half dozen colleges in nearby cities—big and small, urban and suburban, liberal arts and dedicated engineering schools— she has seen how different colleges and campuses can be, what different colleges have to offer in terms of community, extracurricular activities, classes and programs and the variety of dorm options.

 We’ll probably check out a college or two in any city we visit over the next two years.

-2. We saw four schools over two days and I think five over three days would probably be our absolute limit.
+2. In Boston we saw the four schools over two days and I think five over three days would probably be our absolute limit.

 Going on in-person college tours means getting yourself to the campuses, maybe finding parking, and finding the right building by a set time.
 You start by listening to an information session that’s 45 minutes or so.
-Then there is a student-led walking tour that can last an hour to 90 minutes.
+Then there is a student-led walking tour that can last an hour to 90 minutes and happen in rain, snow or sun.
 It’s tiring.

-And as distinct as the schools were, the presentations for prospective students have a lot of similar content and can begin to run together.
+As distinct as the schools were, the presentations for prospective students all follow the same format and can begin to run together.
 Two colleges in one day issued the same caution against focusing your essay on your grandparents.

 Schedule one morning and one afternoon visit.
-And leave time to travel between them and sit down to lunch.
+And leave time to travel between them and take a break for something to eat.
 Two hours is ideal, depending on how far apart they are.

-4. I wish I had looked at a map before I started scheduling the tours we did because we could have cut down on some traveling by grouping them together better than I did.
+4. I wish I had looked at a map before I started scheduling the campus tours we did in Boston because I could have grouped them better and cut down on the time we spent going back and forth around Boston and Cambridge

 5. Online information sessions and tours are not a replacement for a campus visit.
-But If you have a long list of potential campuses in one destination, they can help you weed out any where the programs available aren’t a good fit or where they campus is not your style.
-And they can help you to know what questions you might want to ask on tours you choose to do.
+But If you have a long list of potential campuses in one destination, they can help you decide which ones you want to prioritize.
+And they can help you to know what questions you might want to ask on the tours you choose to do.

 While on the campus

-7. Take the guided tours; the best time to visit is when classes are in session.
+7. Take the guided tours.
 If you’ve taken the time to drive to the college you want to see it properly.
-Walking around a campus on your own gives you a sense of the physical environment but that’s it.
+Walking around a campus on your own gives you a sense of the physical environment but no deeper insights.

-We also considered what the area around a campus was like.
+We also considered the area around a campus.
 Is it safe?
 Is it lively?
-Where is the nearest grocery store, coffee spot and drug store?
+Where is the nearest grocery store, coffee spot or drug store?
+Can you get around without a car?

 10. Ask the tour guides what students do and where they go on weekends.
 What are the best places to study?
 Do they live on or off campus?
 How’s the food?
 Pay attention to whether they mention activities, roommates, campus traditions.
 Ask about internships and study abroad opportunities if they don’t come up.